xen-project/xen/docs/misc/xen-command-line.markdown

 A trailing `@<offset>` specifies the exact address this area should be placed at, whereas `<` in place of `@` just specifies an upper bound of the address range the area should fall into.

+< and below are synonyomous, the latter being useful for grub2 systems
+which would otherwise require escaping of the < option

 ### credit2\_balance\_over
 > `= <integer>`